 The main purpose of most of these breeds was to track and hunt prey, or guard livestock.

-But whatever their title, one thing is for sure that all of the breeds originating from Bulgaria are strong, courageous, and brave.
+But whatever their title, one thing is for sure is that all Bulgarian dog breeds are strong, courageous, and brave.

 1. [^] Mitochondrial Diversity of Bulgarian Native Dogs Suggests Dual Phylogenetic Origin, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6026455/.